Nursing Interventions & Clinical Skills - Elsevier eBook on VitalSource, 6th Edition

 Elsevier eBook on VitalSource

-Master nursing skills with this guide from the respected Perry, Potter & Ostendorf author team!
-The concise coverage in Nursing Interventions & Clinical Skills, 6th Edition makes it easy to master the clinical skills required in everyday nursing practice.
+Guide your students through the performance of common nursing skills!
+The concise coverage in Perry, Potter, and Ostendorf’s Nursing Interventions & Clinical Skills, 6th Edition makes it easy for students to master the clinical skills required in everyday nursing practice.
 Clear guidelines address 159 basic, intermediate, and advanced skills — from measuring body temperature to insertion of a peripheral intravenous device — and step-by-step instructions emphasize the use of evidence-based concepts to improve patient safety and outcomes.
-Its friendly, easy-to-read writing style includes a streamlined format and an Evolve companion website with review questions and handy checklists for each skill.

 - Coverage of 159 skills and interventions addresses basic, intermediate, and advanced skills you'll use every day in practice.